 With the shortest days (and longest nights) of the year in the northern hemisphere, December tests the limits of solar lights.
 For many areas, like the Pacific Northwest where First Light headquarters is located, this time of year is combined with prolonged wetter weather for an even greater challenge.

 Fortunately, there are approaches to get lights to work through the night regardless of inclement weather and shorter days.
 But the two main approaches offer significant differences in performance and cost.

 Traditional Solar: Modelling Worst Case Scenarios

-Traditional solar lights deal with challenging solar conditions by designing and building systems based on assumptions of worst-case scenarios.
+Traditional solar lights without adaptive capabilities deal with challenging solar conditions by designing and building systems based on assumptions of worst-case scenarios.
 The longer the nights and the more days of rain expected, the bigger the solution will need to be.
 It will require bigger solar modules to capture more energy, bigger batteries to store enough energy to get through longer nights and bigger frames and poles to hold it all in place.

 And despite the best planning, there is still no guarantee that conditions won’t fall outside assumed worst case scenarios.
 This is a significant drawback because the performance of traditional solar lights is locked in.
 When conditions fall outside of the assumed worst case scenario, the lights will fail.
 Conversely, when conditions are ideal for solar, these static systems can’t take advantage of the more energy available.
 It will provide the same amount of light with the energy available in December as it will in July.

 These bigger systems also come with greater costs.
 Materials will be more expensive as will a thicker pole to handle increased wind load requirements.
 This is in addition to a more complicated install requiring more people and equipment.
 The batteries alone for these kinds of systems can be over 100 lbs.